 When you are learning to play poker, it is necessary to train yourself in heads-up poker play.
-The strategy followed in heads-up games specially in No limit Texas Hold’em Poker is Loose-Aggressive.
-Players cannot follow tight aggressive playing style as their money is invested in every pot.
-There would be times when you would have to play tight aggressive against other opponents but you can only dominate through loose aggressive play in heads-up game in poker.
-Besides giving weightage to the cards you are holding, you should concentrate more on balancing your bank roll and identifying the opponent’s play to play better.
+The strategy followed in heads-up games especially in No-limit Texas Hold’em Poker is Loose-Aggressive.
+Players cannot follow a tight-aggressive playing style as their money is invested in every pot.
+There would be times when you would have to play tight aggressive against other opponents but you can only dominate through loose aggressive play in heads-up in the poker game.
+Besides giving weightage to the cards you are holding, you should concentrate more on balancing your bankroll and identifying the opponent’s play to play better.

 On the flop, you have a chance to steal money if you already know your opponent’s playing style.
 Moreover, you can try making probe bets to figure out if the flop favoured your opponent.
 You can make your opponent fold easily in the case dealt a bottom pair or a weak draw by making a raise.
 If you have a weaker hand, and your opponent makes a raise, then it’s better to fold the hand.
 On the contrary, if you are holding a strong hand, just bet and re-raise.

 Here the gameplay gets tough.
 If your raise was called, then it’s better to check and fold the hands if your opponents re-raise.
 If you are holding a medium hand, and your opponent continues to raise after betting on pre-flop and flop, then it’s time for you to fold the cards.
 If you are in position, make a continuation bet as there is a possibility that your opponent will fold the turn.
 And, you should not check or your opponent will raise you.